 The Two Minute Review

-The Wise Multi-Currency Account has clear strengths, and it’s hard to go too wrong when using this for international transfers, spending abroad or getting paid when in another country.
-The ATM fees and the fact you can’t transfer money to your friends who use other banks domestically without incurring a fee means we’d advise that most people use this alongside another account.
+The Wise Multi-Currency Account has clear strengths for those who travel or have moved to another country.
+Great rates on international transfers, spending abroad and getting paid when in another country are all solid plus points.
+Domestically the picture is less good.
+The ATM fees and the fact you can’t transfer money to your friends who use other banks without incurring a fee are significant drawbacks.
+We’d advise that most people use this for travelling alongside another account for day to day banking.

 - 🌎 Awesome rates on sending money abroad.